Passive Fire Protection for HVAC

 The Importance of Fire Safety

 Fire safety is one of the most important requirements of a construction project.
 Every building must have a working fire protection system in place.
 And owners most regularly test this system to ensure that all parts are in proper working order.
-A fire protection system will consist of two types of devices: passive protection and active protection.
+A fire protection system will comprise two types of devices: passive protection and active protection.

 Multi-blade and curtain blade fire dampers